AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 This is the gap between **not finding a failure** and **proving that no failure exists**.

-## Certification asks about every allowed version
+## Certification covers every allowed input

 Neural network certification addresses this gap with a universal claim.
 Let
 $y$ denote the class **cat**.
-Instead of checking selected versions of April's photo, we want to prove
+Instead of checking selected points in the allowed set, we want to prove

 $$
 \text{for every }x\in S_p(x_0,\epsilon),\qquad